How To Best Organize a Walk In Pantry

 Since we have everything grouped and binned at this point, we double checked the placement of the shelves.

-Our two bottom shelves are becoming four shelves.
-So we placed the tallest item that will be on the two bottom shelves on those shelves.
+So we placed the tallest item that will be on the two bottom shelves as our guides.
 Then with a sample board on top of those we held the tallest item for each of the new shelves in place.
 This verified the placement of the shelves.
 We marked on the wall where we want the bottom of the new shelves to be.

 That mark now tells us the top of the furring strips.
 With a level in hand we attached them with our Ryobi nail gun.